hjoukl/cpycourse/docs/training/lessons/send-mail/send-mail.md

         On program start ask the user to provide

         - an SMTP server address (the mail sender host)
+        - alternatively:
-        - email recipient domain name (e.g. `example.org`)
+          - (with a local/corporate smtp server and users) the email recipient's domain name (e.g. `example.org`), and get her username from the shell environment.
+          - (with a mail provider of your choice where you have a working mail account) the email smtp username and password, the sender email address and a recipient email address

         Afterwards

-        - get the username from the shell environment variable 'USERNAME' (Windows) or 'USER' (Linux) to prepare your recipient email address
         - create a connection to the mail host
         - send yourself an email with the subject "Hello from the Python course" and the email body content "Currently working on ...", from a